Sreeram-Shankar/Sreeram-Shankar/README.md

-## Hi, Im Sreeram Shankar, a high school programme and researcher in numerical analysis
+## Hi, Im Sreeram Shankar, a high school programmer and researcher of numerical analysis and computational mechanics

 <!--
 **Sreeram-Shankar/Sreeram-Shankar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.